wiseman-timelord/Chat-Gradio-Gguf/README.md

 ### Preview
-- The "Conversation" page...
+- The "Conversation" page, still a few things to work out, but mostly there...
 ![preview_image](media/conversation_page.jpg)

-- The "Configuration" page...
+- The "Configuration" page, adding logically, but keeping critical, soes, no bloat...
 ![preview_image](media/configuration_page.jpg)

 - The Terminal Display...